IF YOU ARE DISABLED OR BLIND

 names of each prescription and non–prescription medicine that you take and the doctor who prescribed it;

 the kinds of medical tests you have had, when and where they were done, and who sent you for them; and

 for a disabled child, the name, address, and telephone number of the child's school and teacher and a third party to assist with the claim.

 IT IS VERY IMPORTANT TO GIVE US COMPLETE INFORMATION.

 As part of the disability or blindness determination, Social Security also looks at any work you are doing.
-Generally, if you are working and earning more than $1,130 per month (effective January 2016) we will not find you disabled.
-We call this substantial gainful activity.
-We apply a higher SGA if you are blind.
+Generally, if you are working and earning more than $1,350 per month (effective January 2022) we will not find you disabled.
+We call this Substantial Gainful Activity (SGA).
+We apply a higher SGA, $2,260 if you are blind (effective January 2022).

 The local Social Security office personnel do not make the disability determination.
 The local Social Security office sends the claim to a State agency that we call the Disability Determination Services (DDS).
 The DDS decides whether or not you are disabled according to the SSA definition of disability.

 |We, or the DDS, may ask you to fill out forms about your disability or blindness.
 If you need help, a Social Security or DDS employee will help you.
 If we mail the forms to you, you can also ask someone to help you.|